The ‘New American Economy’ (NAE) is a coalition of individuals who seek immigration reform “that will help create jobs for Americans today”.

 Immigration brings entrepreneurs who start new businesses that hire American workers.

 Sure, no complaints.
-Many immigrants do start new businesses, as do Americans.
+Many immigrants do start new businesses.

 Immigration brings young workers who help offset the large-scale retirement of baby boomers.

-It wasn’t that long ago that the mantra of “There are too many people – stop making babies” was in the headlines.
+It wasn’t that long ago that the mantra of “There are too many people, stop making babies” was in the headlines.
+Only used when convenient, apparently.

 Why, now, do we need to supplement our population with foreign-born workers to fix that?